-Ethernet has been serving network operators well for nearly three decades, and while it has certainly developed a great deal over the years, its most “revolutionary” evolutionary jump is emerging right this minute.
+Ethernet has been serving network operators well for nearly three decades, and while it has certainly developed a great deal over the years, its most “revolutionary” jump is emerging right this minute.
 The new technology enhancement is called “Time-Sensitive Networking (TSN).”
-Although its strong value-adding functions are still being proved out (very successfully!) in testbed and demo networks, real-world network operators can begin benefitting from the technology right away.
+Although its strong value-adding functions are still being proved out (very successfully!) in testbed and demo networks, real-world network operators can begin benefiting from the technology right away.

 I like to think of TSN as “Ethernet Plus” because it is not so much a “brand new” protocol as it is an enhancement to Ethernet.
 TSN stands on the shoulders of something very effective and successful and makes it even more so.

 A key value-add that TSN brings to industrial applications is the ability to drive unification of networks that were, out of necessity, separate in the past, so users can enjoy cost savings as well as performance improvements.
 TSN is capable of distinguishing traffic, assigning individual packets with different priorities and sending each stream over the network while observing their individual timing constraints.
 So, for example, you can have critical traffic like motion control that has precise real-time demands and traffic such as bandwidth-consuming file transfers without real-time demands running simultaneously on the same network at the same time without interfering with each other.
 Different applications, different priorities, same time, same network—and all with timely delivery guarantees as needed.
 That’s the TSN (r)evolution.